HarivigneshA/WSM--WaterSupplyManagement-System/README.md

-# WATER SUPPLY MANAGEMENT SYSTEM
+WSM
-water supply management system using JavaSwing
+WSM is a water supply management application for House-hold, two-member project